Skip to main content

 • Web-Based Library of Just-in-Time Educational Materials: To become proficient users of shared nanofacilities, students and others must acquire considerable knowledge.
 All users must learn to operate sophisticated equipment.
 Many users must learn complex nanofabrication processes that require multiple tools.
 The NNCI Site @ Stanford is creating a web-based library of just-in-time educational materials that will enable users at any shared nanofacility to gain a foundation of knowledge independently before they receive personalized training from an expert and whenever they need it during the course of their research.

-• Summer Institute for Middle School Teachers (SIMST): The NNCI Site @ Stanford hosts a three-day SIMST.
-Each summer, 15 teachers learn about nanoscience, prepare classroom materials, and help to design classroom activities for their middle-school students.
+• Nanoscience Summer Institute for Middle School Teachers (NanoSIMST): nano@stanford hosts a four-day in-person workshop at Stanford and leads a 5 day virtual workshop supported by 7 other NNCI sites.
+Each summer, 30+ teachers learn about nanoscience, prepare classroom materials, and help to design classroom activities for their middle-school students.

 • Tours: Tours of the NNCI Site @ Stanford are available to visitors.
 During these tours, we provide activities for the students as well as delivering lectures, demonstrating research results, discussing STEM career opportunities, and conveying nanotechnology’s potential to benefit society.
 For extended tours, our staff can engage in hands-on demonstrations of various research tools.